cypress-io/cypress-design/DevLog.md

 # A gathering of tips and tricks along the way

-During the process if making these docs, I encountered a series of new challenges that were both hard and fascinating.
+During the process if making this library, I encountered a series of new challenges that were both hard and fascinating.

 This page is a log of each of those challenges and the solutions found to them.